 The Bottom Line

 You may want to buy an M1 DAC and enjoy it, as is.
 Go for it, they sound great out of the box, very capable.
 Alternatively, you may already have one and be looking to improve its performance.
-This is well worth it and you’ll end up with a very strong performer, much better than standard.
-Either way, I can definitely recommend the Musical Fidelity M1 DAC as a high-performance, budget DAC option.
+This is well worth it and you’ll end up with a strong performer, definitely better than standard.
+It’s not a giant killer but either way, I can definitely recommend the Musical Fidelity M1 DAC as a high-performance, budget DAC option.

 Sound Quality - standard7.0/10